-Demand for metrology systems is driven by capital equipment spending by semiconductor manufacturers, which in turn are driven by worldwide demand for semiconductor devices and technological transition processes, which are required from these devices for the most advanced high end applications.
+During 2017, as part of the post-acquisition integration of ReVera, we have reorganized into two product divisions.
+The Dimensional Metrology Division (DMD) which is responsible for the optical metrology (integrated and standalone) products, and the Material Metrology Division (MMD) which is responsible for the X-ray technology products.
+The corporate units, such as technology, human resources, finance and global business group, support both divisions.
+This reorganization will allow us to focus the required management attention in each of our product lines as well as facilitate the integration of a future non-organic growth opportunities we might persue.
+Demand for metrology systems is driven by capital equipment spending by semiconductor manufacturers, which in turn are driven by worldwide demand for semiconductor devices and technological transition processes, which are required from these devices for the most advanced high-end applications.
 Industry data indicates that through the years worldwide demand for semiconductors has been growing.
 We believe that this growth in demand will continue to generate demand for process control equipment, including metrology systems, as semiconductor manufacturers invest in technology and capacity expansion.
 We also believe that demand for metrology systems will be driven by the increasing cost of semiconductor manufacturing and by the requirements of semiconductor manufacturers for better control of process equipment.
 Finally, demand for metrology is strongly driven by technology challenges.
 The growing investment in advanced technology nodes and device structures introduces growing complexity and new challenges.
-Scaling limits and technology process are needed, new novel materials are introduced and innovative structures and packaging solutions are incorporated.
-We believe that all the above market conditions set favorable business environment for growth.
+Scaling limits and technology progress are continuously pushed in order to improve cost and gain competitive advantage.
+These fundamental elements create favorable market conditions for metrology growth where more process steps are needed, new novel materials are introduced and innovative structures and packaging solutions are incorporated.
+We believe that all the